MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-reports.md

 ## Related content

 Depending on your role, you may be a *designer*, someone who creates reports for your own use or to share with colleagues.
-You'll want to learn how to create and share reports.
+You want to learn how to create and share reports.

-Or you may be a *business user*, someone who receives reports from others.
-You'll want to learn how to understand and interact with the reports.
+Or you might be a *business user*, someone who receives reports from others.
+You want to learn how to understand and interact with the reports.
 If you're a report *business user*, these links are for you:

 * Start with a [tour of the Power BI service](end-user-basic-concepts.md), so you know where to find reports and report tools.
 * Learn how to [open a report](end-user-report-open.md) and all the [interactions available to business users](end-user-reading-view.md).
 * Get comfortable with reports by taking a tour of a [sample](../create-reports/sample-tutorial-connect-to-the-samples.md).
 * Explore [Dashboards in the Power BI service](end-user-dashboards.md).
-* To see which semantic model the report is using and which dashboards are showing visuals from the report, see [View related content in the Power BI service](end-user-related.md).
+* See which semantic model the report is using and which dashboards are showing visuals from the report, see [View related content in the Power BI service](end-user-related.md).

 > [!TIP]
 > If you didn't find what you're looking for here, use the table of contents on this page to browse more articles.